The History of AC/DC and the ‘Night Stalker’ Murders

 Still, as the mysterious, shockingly violent spree continued, those two tenuous links to AC/DC became catnip to a media rabble hungry for a scapegoat to make sense of these senseless crimes.

-It was actually Ray Garcia, who grew up with Ramirez in El Paso, Texas, who confirmed that his boyhood companion followed AC/DC.
-That turned into a headlines that read, “AC/DC Music Made Me Kill at 16, Night Stalker Admits,” “Mass Killer Driven by Rock and Devil Worship” and “Punk and Metal: Some Youths Love Its Violent Side.”
-Still another report suggested that AC/DC stood for “Anti-Christ/Devil’s Child.”
+It was actually Ray Garcia, who grew up with Ramirez in El Paso, Texas, who confirmed that his boyhood friend followed AC/DC.
+That turned into headlines: “AC/DC Music Made Me Kill at 16, Night Stalker Admits,” “Mass Killer Driven by Rock and Devil Worship” and “Punk and Metal: Some Youths Love Its Violent Side.”
+Another report suggested that AC/DC stood for “Anti-Christ/Devil’s Child.”

 The band’s co-founding Young brothers have long asserted, of course, that they chose the name after they saw those initials on their sister Margaret’s sewing machine.
 It actually stands for “alternating current/direct current,” an electrical term.
 They thought it was a great symbol for the raw power they hoped this band would possess.
 “It’s been called everything since, you know — the meaning of the letters,” Malcolm Young laments.
 “You tell them a sewing machine story, and they’re still going to think, ‘no, there’s more to this.'”